U.S. government spending $425 million to build fastest supercomputers

 An additional $100 million will go to research into "extreme scale supercomputing" technology as part of a program called FastForward2, the DOE said in a news release.

-The supercomputers, made with components from IBM, Nvidia and Mellanox, will run five to seven times faster than the United States' current fastest computers.
+The supercomputers, made with components from IBM (IBM.N), Nvidia (NVDA.O) and Mellanox, will run five to seven times faster than the United States' current fastest computers.

 Summit and Sierra will operate at 150 petaflops and 100 petaflops, respectively, compared to the world's current top super-computer, the Tianhe-2 in China, which performs at 55 petaflops, Nvidia said in a separate news release.